mcgillij/mcgillij.dev/content/godot-vs-python.rst

 The simplicity of using signals in the editors interface is nice when you are working with only a handful of scenes, but quickly, it escalates to having to create / manage a global EventBus (I'll cover this at a later date).

 Using the **signals** you will be able to trigger other functions with parameters passed around through the callbacks.
 This will allow you to build up between multiple scene objects or UI buttons etc.

+Missing pieces:
+***************

+List / Dict / Set comprehension's aren't available.
+Lambda's are mostly only usable to make list filters.

+Conclusion:
+***********

+I've been enjoying learning GDScript, it's been a nice change of pace from Python, and I've been able to pick it up quite quickly.
+At it's core it's not trying to be Python, but only Python-like, and that's enough, as the readability and the syntax is very similar.
+The editor itself is a joy to work with, and the documentation is quite comprehensive.

 Some of you may find this interesting if you are also trying to dig deeper into GDScript, and have a familiar background in Python development.